android/nowinandroid/docs/ArchitectureLearningJourney.md

 </center>

 > [!NOTE]
-> The official Android Architecture is different from other architectures, such as "Clean Architecture".
+> The official Android architecture is different from other architectures, such as "Clean Architecture".
 Concepts from other architectures may not apply here, or be applied in different ways.
 [More discussion here](https://github.com/android/nowinandroid/discussions/1273).

 The architecture follows a reactive programming model with [unidirectional data flow](https://developer.android.com/jetpack/guide/ui-layer#udf).
 With the data layer at the bottom, the key concepts are: